 |Average Furnace Cost||$1,795||$5,900|

-When you’re trying to decide which type of furnace to get, you’ll need to keep in mind a number of factors:
+When you’re trying to decide which type of furnace to get, you’ll need to keep in mind many factors:

 Any new furnace is going to be more efficient and quieter than your current old one because of the improved technology in use and EPA guidelines.
+Furnace efficiency ratings are in percentages, with newer models receiving a rating of 90 to 95 percent which results in lower utility costs.
 Fuel efficiency in a gas furnace is measured in AFUE (Annual Fuel Utilization Efficiency)—how much heat a furnace produces from a cubic foot of gas.

 The highest AFUE will generate the highest savings, but also consider the blower motor technology in furnaces you’re considering.
-A high efficiency AFUE starts at 90% and uses blower motor technology—used to circulate the warm and cold air in your home.
+High-efficiency furnaces AFUE starts at 90% and uses blower motor technology—used to circulate the warm and cold air in your home.
 This uses up less electricity to power the furnace.

 They also provide a helpful table, shown below.

-Expect to pay more for a more energy efficient unit.
-Seeing how much you’ll save compared to your current electricity and gas bills can help you decide if the extra expense is worth it.
+Seeing how much you’ll save compared to your current electricity and utility bills can help you decide if the extra expense is worth it.

-Buying an environmentally friendly furnace not only helps keep the air clean, it can also keep a few more dollars in your wallet.
-Your options include, Solar panels, geothermal, and other environmentally beneficial heating systems like wood.
+Buying an environmentally friendly furnace not only helps keep the air clean, but it can also keep a few more dollars in your wallet.
+Your choices include Solar panels, geothermal, and other environmentally beneficial heating systems like wood.
 However, the upfront costs can be much higher which will take longer to recoup your initial investment, even over the life of your home.
-The government also offers a 30% tax credit for some type of green heating systems.
+The government also offers a 30% tax credit for some green heating systems.